Particular/docs.particular.net/servicecontrol/securing-servicecontrol.md

 #### Restricting Exposure to Message Body

 To deny access to the message body's ServiceControl HTTP API, use URLACL.
-This can serve in extreme cases where you need to hide the message body completely.
+This can serve in extreme cases to hide the message body completely.

 To prevent access to the ServiceControl HTTP API `http://{customhostname}:{portname}/api/messages`, add an additional URLACL setting.
 Any calls to get a message body will fail with an HTTP 503 error ("Service Unavailable").